wendelscardua/miroh/docs/plans.md

 - [ ] balance hunger/nutrition
 - [ ] irregular polyominos? (e.g. 3 blocks in a diagonal)
 - [ ] spawn polyomino on a viable column
-- [ ] what happens when polyomino won't fit?
 - [ ] what happens when it overlaps the player? lock player for a bit? kill them?
 - [ ] sprite shuffling, at least for fruits
 - [ ] expire old fruits